Ian Gawler: Illness, treatment and criticism

 In the December 2011, Internal Medicine Journal, the online journal of the Royal Australian College of Physicians, two oncologists, Ian Haines from Cabrini Hospital and Ray Lowenthal from Hobart, published a report that no biopsy of Gawler for secondary cancer had been made and suggested that all of his symptoms were consistent with tuberculosis.
 In response to this report, Gawler maintained that the diagnosis was confirmed by his eminent team of physicians of the day, and said that they still stand by that diagnosis.
 He said that Haines and Lowenthal did not consult with any of these people in preparing their speculative hypothesis and, therefore, did not take account of his clinical history or the many diagnostic tests performed and deemed to be adequate by those physicians to confirm the diagnosis.
 Gawler's original physicians maintain that the TB developed as a complication of Gawler's primary cancer, osteogenic sarcoma, probably after chemotherapy weakened his immune system.

+Steve Novella has written that it cannot be certain whether Gawler ever had metastatic cancer, and that his promotion of the supposed ability of the mind to "cure" cancer exemplifies the fallacy of using anecdotes in medicine.
+Such notions are, Novella writes, "pure wish-fulfilment fantasy".

 Lifestyle-based cancer treatment work

-After recovering from cancer, Gawler resumed work as a vet for short periods in Geelong and the Gold Coast before moving to Morphett Vale near Adelaide, South Australia, in 1978.
+After recovering, Gawler resumed work as a vet for short periods in Geelong and the Gold Coast before moving to Morphett Vale near Adelaide, South Australia, in 1978.
 In 1980 he then moved to a new practice at Yarra Junction, Victoria.

-In 1981, Gawler co-founded the Melbourne Cancer Support Group, a lifestyle-based self-help program for people with cancer.
-The 12-week program was based upon Gawler's beliefs about his own recovery.
-Participants were taught dietary principles, relaxation, meditation, imagery and pain management skills.
-Other sessions included techniques to develop emotional health, the power of the mind, philosophy and the capacity to come to terms with and integrate the possibility of dying through cancer.

-The program was documented in Gawler's first self-help book, You Can Conquer Cancer.
-In 1984, the Gawler Foundation, a not-for-profit charitable organisation, was established.
-The foundation conducts lifestyle-based self-help programs for people affected by cancer and multiple sclerosis, as well as meditation retreats, wellness programs and training and conferences for doctors and other health professionals.